chenxuan520/vim-fast/README.en.md

 9. Console status bar and icon confusion

+  - Set font for console

+      - linux

+          1. Open Terminal Preferences

-  - Set console font, open preferences, set font to`DroidSansMono Nerd Font Book`
+          2. Set font to`DroidSansMono Nerd Font Book`

+      - mac(iterm2)

+          1. Open the fonts folder (in the project root directory) and double-click the DejaVu.ttf file to install the font

+          2. Open Item2 -> setting -> profile -> text -> font

+          3. Set font to`DejaVvSansMona Nerd Font`

   - If you don't want to set it or can't set it, you can choose to disable icon function